Dana-Nurse/green_energy_tracker/README.md

 **Introduction**

 As an environmentalist, sustainability is close to my heart.
 I believe that we all have a responsibility to protect our planet for future generations.
 That's why I strive to live a sustainable lifestyle and promote eco-friendly practices whenever possible.
-Inspired by my passion for environmental conservation, I chose to base my Code First Girls Data and SQL project on the topic of green energy tracking.
+Inspired by my passion for environmental conservation, I chose to base my project on the topic of green energy tracking.

 **Project Overview**